South Korea: Energy

 South Korea is the world's fifth-largest nuclear power producer and the third-largest in Asia as of 2010.
 Supplying 45% of its electricity production, nuclear research is very active with research into a variety of advanced reactors, including small modular reactors, liquid-metal fast/transmutation reactors and high-temperature hydrogen generation reactors.
 Fuel production and waste handling technologies have also been developed locally.
 It is also a member of the ITER project.

 South Korea is an emerging exporter of nuclear reactors, having concluded agreements with the United Arab Emirates to build and maintain four advanced nuclear reactors, with Jordan for a research nuclear reactor, and with Argentina for construction and repair of heavy-water nuclear reactors.
 As of 2010, South Korea and Turkey are in negotiations regarding construction of two nuclear reactors.
 South Korea is also preparing to bid on construction of a light-water nuclear reactor for Argentina.

 South Korea is not allowed to enrich uranium or develop traditional uranium enrichment technology on its own due to U.S. political pressure, unlike most major nuclear powers such as Japan, Germany, and France, competitors in the international nuclear market.
 This impediment to South Korea's indigenous nuclear industrial undertaking has sparked occasional diplomatic rows between the two allies.
 While successful in exporting its electricity-generating nuclear technology and nuclear reactors, it cannot capitalize on the market for nuclear enrichment facilities and refineries, preventing it from further expanding its export niche.
-South Korea has sought unique technologies such as pyroprocessing to circumvent these obstacles and seek a more advantageous competition.
+South Korea has sought unique technologies, such as pyroprocessing, to circumvent these obstacles and gain a more advantageous competitive edge.
 The U.S. has recently been wary of the burgeoning nuclear program, which South Korea insists will be for civilian use only.

-South Korea is the 2nd highest ranked Continental Asian country in the World Economic Forum's Networked Readiness Index after Singapore—an indicator for determining the development level of a country's information and communication technologies.
+South Korea is the 2nd-highest-ranked Continental Asian country in the World Economic Forum's Networked Readiness Index, after Singapore—an indicator of a country's information and communication technology development level.
 South Korea ranks 9th worldwide.